lindosystems/lindoapi-samples/README.md

         DOS shell
 		c\> ntest.bat ex_mps filename

-## VB or F90 or Delphi applications
+## VB6 or F90 or Delphi applications
-VB, F90 and Delphi samples should be built and run using the associated IDE projects.
+VB6, F90 and Delphi samples should be built and run using the associated IDE projects.

 ## Python and R
 Refer to lindoapi/Python and lindoapi/R folders.